Feeling sick? Read the latest healthy and safety guidelines.

 Chestnut does not provide cooking facilities either in student rooms or on student floors.

-You may bring a small fridge for your room (max.
+You may bring a mini-fridge for your room (max.
 1 metre in height).
-You can rent a fridge for your room through Campus Deliveries.

 No cooking appliances are allowed.
 This includes: microwave, hotplates, tea kettles, coffee makers